This post may contain affiliate links. Read the full disclosure

 This day trip includes a Smoke Ceremony with the Kuku Yalanji people, the Aboriginal owners of the land and a Daintree River cruise, as well as waterfront dining at the beach.

 You will see Australian wildlife in their natural habitats, interact with Daintree Rainforest animals up close, and possibly even spot some crocodiles on a Daintree River Cruise.
-There are stunning views and the chance to learn more about the region with a knowledgable local guide.
+There are stunning views and the chance to learn more about the region with a knowledgeable local guide.

 The tour includes a tropical BBQ lunch, tropical fruits, damper and billy tea.